roberbnd/coc-bookmark/README.md

   Then set `bookmark.signHl` to `MyBookmarkSign` in your `coc-settings.json`.

   The similar solution can be applied to other extensions/plugins sign color.
 For instance, see [solutions for git gutter sign](https://github.com/voldikss/dotfiles/blob/06d99c398933f6b9c024793252f2e6f8a25d9d22/home/.config/nvim/init.vim#L333-L355).

+- Q: Other errors...

+  A: Might be the problem of incompatibilities in bookmark data structure, try `CocCommand bookmark.clearForAllFiles`.

 ## License